MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ccmdui-class.md

 ### <a name="parameters"></a>Parametri

 *bOn*<br/>
-True per abilitare l'elemento su FALSE per disabilitarla.
+TRUE per abilitare l'elemento, FALSE per disabilitarlo.

 ### <a name="example"></a>Esempio